Raghavendra-Srinivas/openpiton/README.md

 You may have to grant permission on USB device
 sudo chmod ugo+rwx /dev/ttyUSB0

 SW7 in OFF position loads the image from SD card to FPGA DRAM and boots the RISC-V core.
 SD card needs to be loaded with OS.
-Check steps from the below Openpiton for more details on this.
+Check steps from the next section -"Openpiton Research Platform" for more details on this.